 Where To Look For Internships

-Your school teachers and counselors are another excellent resource.
+Your school teachers and counselors are also excellent resources.
 They would know where other students interned and many of them will also have know names of companies that have earned a reputation for encouraging internships.
 Some schools even have a designated resource area where they maintain internship listings.
 If you are not sure where to find it, ask.

 Don’t forget to check your local newspaper.
 Many local businesses are keen to help out youngsters in their community and advertise internship opportunities in the newspapers.